 A global race is underway to develop and mass-produce an effective vaccine to counter the new, deadly, and highly infectious coronavirus disease, COVID-19, which has brought much of the world to a standstill.
 Many governments have warned that daily life cannot return to normal until their populations have built up antibodies to fend off the virus.
-Some clinical trials are already underway, but vaccine development often takes years.
+Accelerated clinical trials are already underway, but vaccine development often takes years.

 Developing a successful vaccine is not enough.
 Many countries also face the looming challenge of producing quantities necessary to provide immunity to all their citizens, and competition is already emerging over who will have access once a vaccine is ready.

 What is the status of a COVID-19 vaccine?